-Life doesn’t always unfold the way you dreamt it would.
+Life doesn’t always unfold the way you dreamed it would.
 There are too many obstacles strewn in the path and sometimes you stumble.
-A romantic relationship not working out, no matter how hard you try, is unfortunate and disheartening.
+A romantic relationship not working out, no matter how hard you try, is one such unfortunate and disheartening example of life getting in the way of your plans.
 However, being friends with an ex you still love might be more painful than the breakup itself.
 Not all of us can pull off a Jessica Day and Nick Miller, can we?

 Let’s assume for a second that you’ve lost all romantic and/or sexual feelings toward your ex and are ready to embrace them as a friend.
 Even if your ex has been a best friend for years, you might still be unable to get rid of the memories that haunt you.
 Each time you look at them, it reminds you of a thing that couldn’t materialize.
 Sheesh!
 That’s a messy road.

-Can you be friends with an ex if you still have feelings for them?
+Now think, can you be friends with an ex if you still have feelings for them?
 Some people can pull it off.
 They shove their feelings into a place of no return and continue being amicable with a person they still love.
 They might even have an ex that has been a best friend for years.
-While suppressing your feelings isn’t a healthy way of coping, such a state, if achieved through proper closure and honesty, is a great place to be at, mentally.
+While suppressing your feelings isn’t a healthy way of coping, such a state, if achieved through proper closure and honesty, is a great place to be, emotionally.

 For more expert-backed insights, please subscribe to our YouTube channel

 1. You end up becoming the sidekick

 What’s worse than being friends with an ex you still love but doesn’t love you back?
 That you become their sidekick.
 They parade you around like someone who cannot let go of them even after the relationship has ended.
 Admit it or not, you boost their ego.
 They’re in love with the idea of having someone who’s crazy about them at their beck and call.